Friday, February 19, 2016

 by many one-story houses (©Gläser/Wikipedia)

-In the beginning, Frederick's new Czech subjects processed imported cotton.
-Still, later the king had 5800 mulberry trees planted even around the triangle square to feed silkworms for the production of the luxury fabric that so far had to be imported into Prussia too.
+At first, Frederick's new Czech subjects processed imported cotton.
+Still, later, the king had 5800 mulberry trees planted, even around the triangle square, to feed silkworms for the production of the luxury fabric that, so far, had to be imported into Prussia too.
 Tiny houses where the inhabitants worked on their weaving looms surrounded the square.
-In its center, the Friedrichskirche (sic!) was consecrated as early as 1753, offering services both in Czech and German.
+In its center, the Friedrichskirche (sic!) was consecrated as early as 1753 and offered services in both Czech and German.

 Old vicarage on Lutherstraße